 Broadly speaking, it is the Marxism of Kojève’s interpretation that induces him to put the future forward.
 For, like Heidegger, he wishes to emphasize human finitude, whereas Hegel thinks that knowledge can be absolute and infinite, in the sense of all-inclusive.
 Now to a dissatisfied finite being, the temporal future is the only locus of hope.
 But to the infinite Spirit, the completed and recollected Past is the prelude to the Absolute Present and Presence.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay first appeared in The St. John’s Review (Volume 42, number two, 1994) and is republished here with permission of the author.
+This essay first appeared in The St. John’s Review (Volume 42, No. 2, 1994) and is republished here with permission of the author.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).